earthstar-project/earthstar/docs/specification.md

     author: string, // an author address
     content: string, // an arbitary string of utf-8
-    contentHash: string, // sha256(content) encoded as base32 with a leading 'b' deleteAfter?: number,  // when the document expires (optional)
+    contentHash: string, // sha256(content) encoded as base32 with a leading 'b' deleteAfter?: number,  // integer.  when the document expires (optional)
     format: 'es.4', // the format version that this document adheres to.
     path: string, // a path
     signature: string, // ed25519 signature of encoded document, signed by author
-    timestamp: number, // when the document was created
+    timestamp: number, // integer.  when the document was created
     workspace: string, // a workspace address
 }
 ```

 All string fields MUST BE limited to printable ASCII characters except for `content`, which is utf-8.

-If any fields are not formatted according to the rules described earlier, the document is invalid.

 The `deleteAfter` field is OPTIONAL.
 All other fields listed above are REQUIRED.
 Additional fields are FORBIDDEN.

 The order of fields is unspecified except for hashing and signing purposes (see section below).
 For consistency, the recommended canonical order is alphabetical by field name.

+## Document Validity

+A document MUST be valid in order to be ingested into storage, either from a local write or a sync.

+Invalid documents MUST be individually ignored during a sync, and the sync MUST NOT be halted just because an invalid document was encountered.
+Continue syncing in case there are more valid documents.

+Documents can be temporarily invalid depending on their timestamp and the current wall clock.
+Next time a sync occurs, maybe some of the invalid documents will have become valid by that time.

+To be valid a document MUST pass ALL these rules, which are described in more detail in the following sections:

+* `author` is a valid author address string
+* `content` is a string holding utf-8 data
+* `contentHash` is the sha256 hash of the `content`, encoded as base32
+* `timestamp` is an integer between 10^13 and 2^53-2, inclusive
+* `deleteAfter` is absent, or is a timestamp integer in the same range as `timestamp`
+* `format` is a string of printable ASCII characters
+* `path` is a valid path string
+* `signature` is a 104-character base32 string
+* `workspace` is a valid workspace address string which matches the local workspace we are intending to write the document to
+* No extra fields
+* No missing fields (except `deleteAfter`, which is optional)
+* Additional rules about `timestamp` and `deleteAfter` relative to the current wall clock (see below)
+* Author has write permission to path
+* Signature is cryptographically valid

 ## Author

 The `author` field holds an author address, formatted according to the rules described earlier.

-## Format

-The format is a short string describing which version of the Earthstar specification to use when interpreting the document.

-The current format version is `es.4`.  ("es" is short for Earthstar.)

-If the specification is changed in a way that breaks forwards or backwards compatability, the format version MUST be incremented.
-The version number SHOULD be a single integer, not a semver.

-Other format families may someday exist, such as a hypothetical `ssb.1` which would embed Scuttlebutt messages in Earthstar documents, with special rules for validating the original Scuttlebutt signatures.

-### Validator responsibilities

-Earthstar libraries SHOULD separate out code related to each format version, so that they can handle old and new documents side-by-side.
-Code for handling a format version is called a **Validator**.
-Validators are responsible for:

-* Hashing documents
-* Signing new documents
-* Checking document validity when ingesting documents from an external source
-  * timestamp validity
-  * formatting of string fields such as author addresses and paths
-  * author write permissions to a path
-  * signature validity
-  * content matches contentHash
-  * etc

-Therefore each different format can have different ways of hashing, signing, and validating documents.

-TODO: define basic rules that documents of all formats must follow

 ## Content

 The `content` field contains arbitrary utf-8 encoded data.
+If the data is not valid utf-8, the document is still considered valid but the library may return an error when trying to access the document.
+(TODO: is this the best way to handle invalid utf-8?)

-To store binary data, apps SHOULD encode it as base64.
+To store raw binary data in a utf-8 string, apps SHOULD encode it as base64.

-Apps SHOULD the path's file extension to guess if a document contains textual data or base64-encoded binary data.
+Apps SHOULD use the path's file extension to guess if a document contains textual data or base64-encoded binary data.

 TODO: add an encoding field to the document to make this less ambiguous?